 1001142

-Red rice with a subtly earthy taste that can evoke hazelnut, a firm and slightly crunchy texture.
-This unrefined complete rice is an excellent alternative to traditional white rice because it adds color and has many nutritional benefits.
-It is often tasted mixed with white rice but is also very good on its own with fish or roasted vegetables.
+Red rice has a subtly earthy flavor that can be reminiscent of hazelnuts, with a firm, slightly crunchy texture.
+This unrefined whole-grain rice is an excellent alternative to traditional white rice, as it adds color and offers numerous nutritional benefits.
+It is often enjoyed mixed with white rice but is also delicious on its own with fish or roasted vegetables.

 Sticky rice